jamesheston/dndiku-aliases/README.md

 ```

 #### 3. Edit `/src/Player.js` to load previously defined aliases
+Aliases are stored as a property in Player.js instead of in metadata to keep user input performant.

 Add the following line to src/Player.js in the constructor method
 ```
     if( data.aliases ) {